lammas321/lammOS-LethalCompany/README.md

 [OpenBodyCams by Zaggy1024](https://thunderstore.io/c/lethal-company/p/Zaggy1024/OpenBodyCams/)
 - The helmet camera can sometimes become frozen on the terminal when using the `>MONITOR` command if the monitor isn't visible on the actual monitor.
-  - I think it may be caused by OpenBodyCams freezing the camera to improve performance if it isn't visible on the monitor, though I'm not entirely sure.
+  - I think it may be caused by OpenBodyCams freezing the camera to improve performance if it isn't visible on the monitor, though I'm not entirely sure as it can be inconsistent.

 # Contact